 When patients or care providers have concerns about a health care experience, there are processes in place to review what happened, respond to patients, and improve future care.
 The ministry is working to make these processes more accessible, effective, culturally safe, transparent, and respectful.

-As part of the engagement that began May 14, the Ministry is asking for feedback in three ways:
+In the engagement that began May 14, the Ministry is asking for feedback in three ways:

 - Online survey — First Nations, Métis, and Inuit: This survey is specifically for people in BC who identify as First Nations, Métis, or Inuit to identify what information, supports, and opportunities for involvement patients need after experiencing a health care concern or incident in the health care system.